amirtvk/SpringDataRest_StepByStep/README.md

 A step by step walk-though guide for developing RESTfull web services using Spring Data Rest.

 Spring Data REST is a very nice tool to develop HTTP Resources with minimum boilerplate code.
 Spring Data REST is a subproject of Spring data.
-Spring Data Rest Analyze your repositories and expose them as REST Endpoint.
+Spring Data Rest Analyze your repositories and expose them as a REST Endpoints.

 [How to expose an HTTP REST resource?](https://github.com/amirtvk/SpringDataRest_StepByStep#how-to-expose-an-http-rest-resource)